Lutrix1121/CSV-to-SQL-converter/README.md

 - Very large CSV files (>100MB) may require additional processing time
 - Theme changes require window refresh for some system-specific widgets

-## 🔮 Future Enhancements

-- [ ] Support for additional database formats (MySQL, PostgreSQL)
-- [ ] Batch CSV processing
-- [ ] Data export functionality
-- [ ] Advanced data filtering and querying
-- [ ] Plugin system for custom data transformations
-- [ ] Configuration file for user preferences

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU GPLv3.0 License - see the [LICENSE](LICENSE) file for details.

 ## 🙋‍♀️ Support